LUMINA: Detecting Hallucinations in RAG System with Context-Knowledge Signals: Preliminaries

 \subsection{Problem Formulation and Motivation}

-RAG systems aim to improve factuality by incorporating external documents into the generation process.
-However, hallucinations still occur when a model over-relies on its internal parametric knowledge and under-utilizes the retrieved external context.
+RAG systems aim to improve factuality by incorporating external documents into the generation process. { In cases such as news summarization, information extraction given a json file, and question answering that requires information emerging after the model's release date, RAG is usually necessary because an LLM cannot rely solely on its internal knowledge to complete the task. } However, in such cases, hallucinations still occur when a model over-relies on its internal parametric knowledge and under-utilizes the retrieved external context.
 We provide a formal definition below.

 \begin{conjecture}[\textbf{External context vs. internal knowledge utilization}]\thlabel{prop} Let $p_\theta$ be an RAG-based LLM that takes a query $q$ and retrieved documents $d$ as inputs to generate a response $a$.
 Assume $d$ is relevant to $q$ and contains correct and sufficient information to respond to $q$.
 Denote $\mathcal{E}_{p_\theta}(a|q,d),\mathcal{I}_{p_\theta}(a|q,d)\in\mathbb{R}$ be the signals of external context utilization and internal knowledge utilization of $p_\theta$, respectively, when generating $a$.
 The response $a$ is more likely to be hallucination if $\mathcal{I}_{p_\theta}(a|q,d)\gg\mathcal{E}_{p_\theta}(a|q,d)$. \end{conjecture}